 Limits on rates of interest: Spanish law does not provide for a specific threshold rate beyond which interest should be generally treated as usurious (which would render the relevant loan or credit provision null and void).
-The only parameter is set out in the law on Usury Repression, of 23 July 1908, which establishes that loan agreements providing for rates of interest, which exceed by far the legal interest, shall be null and void.
+The only parameter is set out in the law on Usury Repression, of 23 July 1908, which establishes that loan agreements providing for rates of interest which exceed by far the "normal" interest and are manifestly excessive taking into account the circumstances of the case, shall be null and void.
 Over the years, this law has been applied in a large number of judicial precedents, which examine the specific circumstances surrounding each case, thus making it difficult to draw general conclusions.